-There are several important junctions which allows a passenger to switch their line of travel on Mumbai Local.
+There are several important junctions that allow a passenger to switch their line of travel on Mumbai Local.
 These junctions are extensively used by Mumbaikars on a daily basis.
-The list of junctions and the lines on which they interest are mentioned below:
+The list of junctions and the lines on which they are interested are mentioned below:

 Mumbai Local train ticket and pass fare defer on distance.
 The minimum ticket fare is Rs.
 5, whereas the maximum fare is Rs.
 55 for Dahanu Road from Kasara and vice versa.
 The minimum fare of a first-class ticket is Rs.
 50. Mumbai Local train first-class pass starts from Rs.
 165. The ticket fare depends on the distance covered during a journey.
 Shorter the distance, lower the price, and proportionally for longer distances.

 There are a couple of pointers to keep in mind for the ticketing system of Mumbai Local trains: